Ketchikan BEACH Monitoring Program

 Why monitor Ketchikan beaches?

-The Alaska BEACH program was initiated in Ketchikan to evaluate potential health risks by fecal coliform and enterococci bacteria, and to notify the public when levels exceeded state recreation standards.
+The Alaska BEACH program includes Ketchikan to evaluate potential health risks by fecal coliform and enterococci bacteria, and to notify the public when levels exceeded state recreation standards.
 Marine water samples are collected along the Ketchikan coastline to monitor fecal waste contamination during the recreation season.
-Coastal marine water was monitored in 2017 from July through September and is scheduled in 2018 from May through September.
+Coastal marine water was monitored in 2017 from July through September, in 2018 from May through September, and in 2019 from May through September.

 What areas are being monitored?

 In 2018, two additional coastal areas were recommended by the Our Way of Life Committee of Ketchikan.
-These areas are situated in on Mountain Point and Herring Cove.
+These areas are situated in Mountain Point and Herring Cove.
+The Mountain Point area had 2 separate beaches monitored: Surprise Beach and Cultural Foods.
+Also, the Rotary Park area was divided into two monitoring locations: Rotary Pool and Rotary Beach.

 Why were these locations chosen for monitoring?